-Where the term "transmission " is used alone in this Regulation, it means both the control transmission and the energy transmission.
+Where the term "transmission" is used alone in this Regulation, it means both the control transmission and the energy transmission.
 A distinction is drawn between mechanical, electrical and hydraulic transmission systems or combinations thereof, according to the means by which the signals and/or energy is transmitted.

 - 2.3.2.1.
 "Control transmission" means all components by means of which signals are transmitted for control of the steering equipment. - 2.3.2.2.
-"Energy transmission" means all components by means of which the energy required for control/regulation of the steering function of the wheels is transmitted. - 2.3.3.
-"Autonomous steering" means the function within a complex electronic control system which causes the vehicle to follow a defined path or to alter its path without the need for a driver or without the driver having to be alert to, or aware of, the direction of the vehicle and which may achieve this by responding to signalled information.
+"Energy transmission" means all components by means of which the energy required for control/Regulation of the steering function of the wheels is transmitted. - 2.3.3.
+"Autonomous Steering System" means a system that incorporates a function within a complex electronic control system that causes the vehicle to follow a defined path or to alter its path in response to signals initiated and transmitted from off-board the vehicle.
+The driver will not necessarily be in primary control of the vehicle. - 2.3.4.
+"Advanced Driver Assistance Steering System" means a system, additional to the main steering system, that provides assistance to the driver in steering the vehicle but in which the driver remains at all times in primary control of the vehicle.
+It comprises one or both of the following functions:

-- 2.3.4.
-"Automatically commanded steering" means the function within a complex electronic control system where actuation of the steering system for the purpose of determination of the direction of movement of the vehicle may result from automatic evaluation of signals initiated on board the vehicle but where the driver is required to remain alert to and to be aware of the direction and path of the vehicle. - 2.3.5.

-"Corrective steering" means the function within a complex electronic control system which responds to signals initiated on board the vehicle to cause an automatic actuation of the steering system or individual wheels of the system, independent of the driver, to assist in maintaining the chosen course or to correct steering errors.
+- 2.3.4.1.
+"Automatically commanded steering function" means the function within a complex electronic control system where actuation of the steering system can result from automatic evaluation of signals initiated on-board the vehicle, possibly in conjunction with passive infrastructure features, to generate continuous control action in order to assist the driver in following a particular path, in low speed manoeuvring or parking operations. - 2.3.4.2.
+"Corrective steering function" means the discontinuous control function within a complex electronic control system whereby, for a limited duration, changes to the steering angle of one or more wheels may result from the automatic evaluation of signals initiated on-board the vehicle, in order to maintain the basic desired path of the vehicle or to influence the vehicle's dynamic behaviour.

-Corrective steering also includes systems which warn the driver of a deviation from the ideal path of the vehicle or of an unseen hazard where the warning is transmitted via the steering control.
+Systems that do not themselves positively actuate the steering system but that, possibly in conjunction with passive infrastructure features, simply warn the driver of a deviation from the ideal path of the vehicle, or of an unseen hazard, by means of a tactile warning transmitted through the steering control, are also considered to be corrective steering.